I originally shared this story about my first trip to Thailand to illustrate some timeless language-learning principles.

 - Practice!
 Take every opportunity to use what you’ve learned, and don’t be afraid.
-As you do, you’ll gain confidence, remember more, and get valuable feedback from native or fluent speakers.
+As you do, you’ll gain confidence, remember more, and get valuable feedback from native or other fluent speakers.

-- Use repetition: Keep a running list of words and phrases in a booklet, document, app, or whatever.
+- Use repetition: Keep a running list of words and phrases in a booklet, document, app, or wherever.
 I found simply reviewing a new word 2-3 times made a world of difference, and allowed me to recall it when I wanted to use it in conversation.

 If there are any mistakes in the post, I blame jet lag. 🙂